rbecheras/tinymce-plugin-tabindent/README.md

-# tinymce-plugin-indent
+# tinymce-plugin-tabindent

-An Plugin for the tinymce wysiwyg HTML editor that provide indentation on `tab` keypress.
+An Plugin for the tinymce wysiwyg HTML editor that provide a tabulation indentation on `tab` keypress.